agirardeau/agpublic/README.md

 # agpublic
-Code I made public for whatever reason
+Code I'm making public for whatever reason.
+You probably shouldn't depend on this without talking to me